arcticmatt/pencil-flip/content/Writing & Literature/stranger_in_a_strange_land.md

 Authors: arctictern
 Summary: Playbook Entry #454: Pretend to be Man from Mars...

-I came into this book having read two of Heinlen's kiddy books, *The Star Beast* and *Time for the Stars*.
+&nbsp;&nbsp;&nbsp;&nbsp;I came into this book having read two of Heinlen's kiddy books, *The Star Beast* and *Time for the Stars*.
 The difference is probably akin to that between the D-League and the NBA.
 That is, a lot more sex happens.
 In short, the book parallels *The Jungle Book*.
 But instead